Skip to main content Skip to main menu

 Greater Opportunities

 Historically, endowments by companies and individuals are made to UGA or the Terry College of Business.
 In the fall of 2019, in a significant show of philanthropy, Mark Mahoney, CEO and co-founder of Jackrabbit Technologies and a 1983 MIS graduate, donated $500,000 to the MIS Department.
-Mark said that he hopes “This endowment will motivate others to contribute to the MIS Department so that it can better serve students and the business community.”
+Mark said he hopes “This endowment will motivate others to contribute to the MIS Department so that it can better serve students and the business community.”

 Recollections